TheLacus/daggerfall-unity-mods/Addons/RealGrass/ReadMe.txt

     - Uncanny_Valley, creator of original mod inclued with early versions of DaggerFall Unity.
     - TheLacus, current developer and maintainer of the standalone mod release.
     - Midopa, contributions to original core mod.
-    - VMblast, artist for textures 'Grass_n.psd' and 'GrassDetails_n.psd' (use authorized for this project only).
+    - VMblast, artist for textures 'Grass.psd' and 'GrassDetails_n.psd' (use authorized for this project only).

 * Third parties
 Some meshes and/or textures have been picked from the following free licensed packs: